 Call for Proposals

 The Afro-American Religious History Unit invites proposals that explore the religiosity of African-descended people within the geographical and geo-cultural boundaries of the United States.
-For our 2021 Annual Meeting in San Antonio, we are especially interested in proposals that engage one or more of the following topics:
+For our 2022 Annual Meeting in Denver, we are especially interested in proposals that engage one or more of the following topics:

-● New theories and methods in the study of African American Christianity;
+● New theories and methods in the study of African-American religious practices;

-● Historical topics that elucidate contemporary political landscapes and futures, especially in light of the COVID-19 pandemic and its impact on Black communities;
+● Historical topics that elucidate contemporary environmental landscapes and futures, especially in light of climate catastrophe and its impact on Black communities;

 Redressing the historiographical dearth of LGBTQI+ African American religious histories, specifically: